Quansight-Labs/free-threaded-compatibility/docs/porting-extensions.md

 application running on the free-threaded-enabled interpreter
 ///

-There is no longer a GIL, so this diagram doesn't have lock icons.
+In the free-threaded build, there is no GIL, so this diagram doesn't have lock icons.
 Because there is no GIL, threads do not need to wait to acquire it, and multiple threads can simultaneously call into the CPython C API.

 The icons indicating whether threads are attached or detached are still present.
-This is because it is still necessary to explicitly attach and detach from the runtime in the free-threaded build, despite the fact that there isn't a GIL.
+As discussed above, this is because it is still necessary to explicitly attach and detach from the runtime in the free-threaded build, despite the fact that there isn't a GIL.

 You might wonder why it's still necessary to detach from the runtime when doing I/O or a long-running native calculation.
 This is because there are still times